Timeline of Indian History: 3 Historic Eras of Great Empires

 How many timelines are there in India?

-Indian history may be divided into three chronological eras: ancient India, medieval India, and modern India.
+The Timeline of Indian History is divided into three chronological eras: ancient India, medieval India, and modern India.

 How has Indian history influenced thе prеsеnt-day culturе and sociеty?